BlueMona/peerio-documentation/Privacy_Policy.md

 <br>
 <br>
 <h4>Metadata</h4>
  Some metadata of Peerio messages is accessible by Peerio’s servers and needed in order to provide services.
-This includes, the sender’s and recipient(s)’ usernames and Peerio Public Keys; the time at which messages and files are sent and received; the size of files uploaded to Peerio; the message ID that a file is attached to; and a user's Peerio contacts’ usernames and public keys.
+This includes, the sender’s and recipient(s)’ usernames and Peerio ID#s; the time at which messages and files are sent and received; the size of files uploaded to Peerio; the message ID that a file is attached to; and a user's Peerio contacts’ usernames and Peerio ID#s.
 <br>
 <br>
 <h4>Account information</h4>